ItsHarper/nushell.github.io/commands/docs/help_externs.md

 ## Flags

- -  `--find, -f {string}`: string to find in extern names and descriptions
+ -  `--find, -f <string>`: string to find in extern names and descriptions

 ## Parameters